 The Federal Department of Transportation (DOT) oversees alcohol and drug testing for employees that perform work under a few different groups.
 Probably the largest group is the Federal Motor Carriers Safety Administration (FMCSA), which includes all bus and truck drivers across the entire country who are required to operate with a commercial driver’s license (CDL).
 The Federal Railroad Administration (FRA) covers all those people working and operating with the railroads.
 The Federal Aviation Administration (FAA) covers all airline pilots and air traffic control personnel.
-The Pipeline and Hazardous Materials Safety Administration (PHMSA) covers all people working on the gas pipelines or working with transportation of hazardous materials.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) covers all people working on the gas pipelines or working with the transportation of hazardous materials.
 The Federal Transit Administration (FTA) covers all workers involved in mass transit.
 Finally, the US Coast Guard (USCG) also covers all coast guard members under their drug testing program.

 The purpose of the DOT’s alcohol and drug testing program is to ensure the safety of the general public.
 Because all these federal departments are in charge of operations that could have significant impact of the public and in many cases large numbers of people at one time, the Department of Transportation hold rigorous standards for workers to ensure they are physically fit to perform their duties and ensure that they are not impaired on the job.